lalithavadlamani/shiny-seaside/README.md

 # Background
-Shiny App data analytics platform built for a 180DC project.
+Shiny App data analytics platform built for a 180 Degrees Consulting project.
 Key features are;
 - Personalised data wrangling to interpret Google Forms and Eventbrite information, including some flexibility for form type
 - Customisable visualisations, separated into event, year, and location views